by Sam Juliano

 Says Tag Gallagher in his volume John Ford, “More sociology would scarcely make How Green Was My Valley better, for it is not at all trying to be a movie about labor or even about coal, but rather about psychosis and the dialectics of individuality within family and social change.”

 Arthur Miller’s poetic black and white cinematography makes phony Hollywood sets (Wales is brought to California) gleam, and the picture has a lovely painterly feel, that beautifully evokes time and place, and its often a visual feast.

 The best performance in the film was given by Donald Crisp as the unstinting patriarch, who would rather see some of his sons leave the house rather than to be questioned over a miner’s strike that turns violent.
 I am told Crisp’s accent is right and his charismatic performance conjures up all we can imagine or remember of this moral and hard-working man, who valued discipline above everything else.
 Sara Allgood his wife is effective as a wife who will stand by her husband through thick and thin, and young Roddy McDowall makes a lasting impression as the impressionable young Huw.
 Both Maureen O’Hara and Walter Pidgeon share more conventional roles, but they have their effective moments.

-The false happy ending of course is preceeded by the deeply-moving narration (by Hew), as Donald Crisp’s body is raised from a mine collapse through an elevator.
-He says “People like my father can never die…they’ll be loved forever” How Green Was My Valley was a film that as a teenager or older, I always looked for on television for endless repeats.
-Perhaps, as a result of its literary source, its episodic structure and its emotional content, it always was appealing.
-It’s a masterpiece of American cinema.
+The false happy ending of course is preceded by the deeply-moving narration (by Hew), as Donald Crisp’s body is raised from a mine collapse through an elevator.
+He says “People like my father can never die…they’ll be loved forever” This seems a fitting epitaph for a magnificently crafted film that is unquestionably one of its creator’s finest hours and work that stirs the embers of human emotions.